The Freedom Clinic: A Community-designed Healthcare Pilot & School-Based Health Center

 To guide each component of the project, Tubman Health is working with RVLA to form a Health Council composed of scholars, parents/families, and faculty/staff.
 The Health Council will meet regularly to share their firsthand experiences with the Freedom Clinic, make observations about the project, evaluate progress, and help plan next steps.
 The Council will also serve as a health career pipeline entry point, and Council members will visit health care facilities to learn more about health care fields and opportunities.

 The project will be carried out by the Director of Health Services (project planning, execution, model development, clinical management, and assessment of sustainability), Health Fellow (clinical support, outreach, and community coordination), Director of Research (evaluation, data, and reporting), and an administrative staff member to handle billing.
 Qualifications are described in the personnel budget narrative.

 ABOUT OUR GRANTEE

 Founded in 2020 by Black and Indigenous leaders, the Tubman Center for Health & Freedom is committed to the principles of healing and people’s liberation from the systems that make us unwell.
-We are named after the hero Harriet Tubman, who both freed people from systems of oppression that threatened their health and provided clinical care for patients as a nurse in the Union Army.
-We launched as the COVID-19 pandemic hit, protecting our communities through education, testing, PPE distribution, and vaccination, as well as through our Frontline Wellness program, which offered care management and acupuncture through East Asian medicine providers when primary care doctors turned to COVID care.
+They are named after the hero Harriet Tubman, who both freed people from systems of oppression that threatened their health and provided clinical care for patients as a nurse in the Union Army.
+Launched as the COVID-19 pandemic hit, they’re protecting our communities through education, testing, PPE distribution, and vaccination, as well as through our Frontline Wellness program, which offered care management and acupuncture through East Asian medicine providers when primary care doctors turned to COVID care.
 As Tubman Health grew, our community called for services beyond COVID response.